-In the meanwhile two happy family and their respective minivan had joined us.
+In the meanwhile, two happy family and their respective minivan had joined us.
 The drivers are all friends of our driver, not really something that makes me feel safer.
-At some point we turn right and start to climb the mountain in order to bypass the entry of the lake.
-Till when we find a nice surprise: the road is closed because of some works.
-In fact they are building the road. maybe I think:
+At some point, we turn right and start to climb the mountain in order to bypass the entry of the lake.
+Till when we find a nice surprise: the road is closed because of some work.
+In fact, they are building the road. maybe I think:

-“Cool, now the driver will understand this is crazy and will comes back to the main road.”
-However the neurons carrying my thought cannot reach my brain on time cause the driver, still thinking about his three hundred kuai, accelerates and points right between the blue truck and the gavine (see picture above).
+“Cool, now the driver will understand this is crazy and will come back to the main road.”
+However, the neurons carrying my thought cannot reach my brain on time cause the driver, still thinking about his three hundred kuai, accelerates and points right between the blue truck and the gavine (see picture above).

-It rained all night, the results is that the minivan starts to skid and we have the impression to fall right on the gorge.
-I don’t know how, but the drivers is able to stop on time.
+It rained all night, the result is that the minivan starts to skid and we have the impression to fall right on the gorge.
+I don’t know how, but the driver is able to stop on time.
 I’m really angry now.
-I insult him in Italian – my Chinese doesn’t allow such a elaboration – and get out the car taking Feng with me.
+I insult him in Italian – my Chinese doesn’t allow such an elaboration – and get out of the car taking Feng with me.